 Municipal school districts may apply for school debt reimbursement for construction or major maintenance projects anytime during the year while the program has statutory authority to accept new participants.
-The program's authority may be restricted or terminated at the Legislature's discretion.
+The program's authority may be restricted or terminated at the Legislature's discretion, and in 2015 the Legislature placed a moratorium on the program for any bonds approved by voters after January 1, 2015 for a period of five years.
 Applications are reviewed by Department of Education & Early Development ("DEED") staff to determine the level of reimbursement for the project.
-Currently there tiered levels of reimbursement available.
-Projects qualify for up to 70 percent debt service reimbursement when the project meets the Department's eligibility guidelines.
-Projects that exceed the Department's eligibility guidelines are reimbursed at 60 percent of debt service or lower percentages based on a projects educational value as determined by the DEED.
+Prior to the moratorium there were tiered levels of reimbursement available.
+Projects qualify for up to 70 percent debt service reimbursement when the project met the Department's eligibility guidelines.
+Projects that exceed the Department's eligibility guidelines were reimbursed at 60 percent of debt service or lower percentages based on a projects educational value as determined by the DEED.

-Municipalities must issue general obligation bonds to participate in the program requiring securing voter approval of the project.
+The existing statutory and regulatory structure of the program mandate municipalities issue general obligation bonds to participate in the program requiring securing voter approval of the project.
 After the municipality has both Department and voter approval, it may issue bonds for the project and the State reimburses the approved percentage of the bond payments.
 School districts must notify the DEED of their anticipated debt reimbursement for the upcoming fiscal year by October 15th for state budgeting purposes.